Act 6 Act 6 Intermission 5, Part 3 of 12

 Come to think of it, do villains ever have sidekicks???
 Probably not as often as superheroes do.
 Villains having sidekicks is quite a novel concept compared to heroes having sidekicks, but I can easily imagine the villain’s sidekick being more dangerous and much more of a cunning mastermind than the villain is.
 That’s probably the reason heroes win in stories so much: the hero has a sidekick, but the villain doesn’t.
 I don’t know, it’s just fun to think about the narrative importance of sidekicks.

 It’s also worth noting that Jake’s grand heroic moment in Caliborn’s Masterpiece is a perfect example of a sidekick stealing the show.
-If you consider him to be Dirk’s sidekick, then Dirk’s fight against Caliborn is matches nicely with John’s Batman metaphor.
+If you consider him to be Dirk’s sidekick, then Dirk’s fight against Caliborn matches quite nicely with John’s Batman metaphor.
 Dirk puts up a swordfight against Caliborn and is beaten cold, only for Jake to respond with an astounding hope bubble, fulfilling his prophecy of heroism and even inspiring Lord English’s name.
 I had never connected the Batman metaphor with Caliborn’s Masterpiece before.

 JAKE: Well i do love guns!!!